bptworld/Hubitat/README.md

 <br>
 <hr>
 <b>Donations to support development efforts are accepted via:<br>
 Paypal: https://paypal.me/bptworld<br>Venmo: Bryan-Turcotte-MA (8477)</b><br>Remember...I am not a professional programmer, everything I do takes a lot of time and research!
-Donations for this time and effort are always greatly appreciated. <b>I 'Thank You' for your support.</b>
+Donations for this time and effort are always greatly appreciated.<br><b>I 'Thank You' for your support.</b>
 <br><br>
 <i>* Note: Acceptance of donation in no way guarentees support or updates.
 All apps/drivers are provided 'as is'.
 While I do my best to maintain/update each app/driver, priorities do change and any app/driver could be depreciated at any time.
 Thank you for your understanding.</i>
 <hr>